 Unfortunately, we quickly found out why the way had been blocked when we ran head first into a Dhorme Chimera, a monster that randomly stalked the desert near Karnak.
 This beast had a powerful Blue Magic spell, Aqua Breath, but we weren’t able to get it and still make it out alive over the course of several attempts – I believe we picked it up only after making it safely to the Library.
-It was in fighting the Chimera that we learned that Control had benefits beyond gaining Blue Magic, since we could keep the damn thing from killing us!
-Control was unfortunately unable to help us actually use Aqua Breath on our Blue Mages (it seems that Control can only cats group attacks on monsters, and not the party), but it was able to “pin” the Chimera down after it used the spell.
+It was in fighting the Chimera that we learned that Control had benefits beyond gaining Blue Magic, since we could use it to keep the damn thing from killing us!
+Unforotunately, Control was unable to help us learn Aqua Breath (it seems that Control can only cast group attacks on monsters, and not the party), but it was able to “pin” the Chimera down after it used the spell.
 As a result, Kyle’s kept it on Bartz as a secondary skill for many a job switch since.
 We only later learned that Control only had a 45% chance of working at this point in the game and were quite surprised, as it seemed to work nearly all the time!

 Gathering another Blue spell from the local “minidragons,” we decided to swap our classes before heading to the Library.
-Galuf we made a Time Mage, as his Knight skills were insufficient as sub-skills and we needed him to get something else – anything.
+We made Galuf a Time Mage, as his Knight skills were insufficient as sub-skills and we needed him to get something else – anything – to replace them before returning him to a combat class.
 With him off the front lines, we promoted Lenna to Monk, as she had already progressed as a White Mage through White Magic Level 5.
 At the time, we figured giving her Barehanded would be useful in making her a back-up attacker, though our real goal were, once again, the Monk’s top-tier, HP-boosting skills.
 Healer tank!
 We ended Faris’ brief experiment as a Ninja and returned her to Summoner, and we decided to make Bartz a Ninja as soon as he was ready to swap, which happened not much later.

 One problem with the Page enemies and their “waves” system was that it made it impossible to know if we were going to fight certain monsters until they appeared in later waves.
-One consequence of this was that, even though we were looking for them in the initial enemy wave, we never found a Page 256 until after the dungeon was over, since they never appeared in the initial wave, and so weren’t able to get their Blue Magic spell without returning for a grind!
+One consequence of this was that we kept running away from encounters while searching for Page 256, only to later learn that they never appear in the initial waves and had to come back for a second grind!

 As for me and the main-dungeon run, I got to the end of the dungeon and was attacked by a book monster called Byblos, who was taken down in an instant by the lethal combination of Death Claw and Marathon Prerogative.
 Bite us, magic bull.